Articles in this section

 The Sidebar interface

-Clicking any object name link within the ftrack Studio interface will open the sidebar, presenting you with further details related to that object - this could be a task, version, shot, episode, folder, project, user, etc.
+Clicking any object name link within the ftrack Studio interface will open the Sidebar, presenting you with all details related to that object - this could be a task, version, shot, episode, folder, project, user, etc.

-For example, open the Tasks spreadsheet and click an object name link in the Tasks column, opening the sidebar.
+For example, from the Tasks spreadsheet, clicking a task name link in the Tasks column, will open the Sidebar.

 sidebar-on-task-spreadsheet.png